Nilpotent Types and Fracture Squares in Homotopy Type Theory: Nilpotent types

 \subsection{Homotopical interpretation of group theory}

-We start by setting up some basic notation and results about group theory and its interpretetation as a particular case of the theory of Eilenberg-Mac Lane spaces.
-We will rely on several results in \cite{BRV}.
+We start by setting up some basic notation and results about group theory and its interpretation as a particular case of the theory of Eilenberg--Mac Lane spaces.
+We will rely on several results in \citep{BRV}.

 Throughout the section, $G$ and $H$ will denote arbitrary groups.
 As is usual in Homotopy Type Theory, we assume that the underlying type of a group is a set.
 The type of maps between groups $G$ and $H$ will be denoted by $G \to_\Grp H$.